real-fbdn/Supreme-Grabber/CONTRIBUTING.md

 Please make sure to include as much information as possible in your bug report.
 This includes:

-- The version of Empyrean you are using
+- The version of Supreme Grabber you are using
 - The version of Python you are using
 - The operating system you are using
 - The steps to reproduce the bug